warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/precompiles.md

 **Mock precompiles** are essential for end-to-end testing of the Basic Agent.
 This article explains how to build and test two mock precompiles: **Slinky** and **Warden**.

-:::note Structure
+:::note Directories
 - Before you proceed, create a [`/mocks`](https://github.com/warden-protocol/wardenprotocol/blob/main/solidity/orders/mocks) directory for storing mock precompiles.
-- You can test the precompiles in [/orders/test](https://github.com/warden-protocol/wardenprotocol/tree/main/solidity/orders/test).
+- You can test the precompiles in [`/orders/test`](https://github.com/warden-protocol/wardenprotocol/tree/main/solidity/orders/test).
 :::

 ## 1. Create mock precompiles